 Our graduates consistently accept a variety of positions in the field and are sought after locally, as well as across the nation.

 We partner with Career Services in the College of Education and Human Ecology to prepare students for their job search.

 Prerequisite Coursework: Prior to admission to this highly competitive program, successful applicants will have a grade point average of a 3.0 or better and demonstrated experience working with children in groups and diverse communities.
 Applicants to the MEd program must complete a series of prerequisites, related to their intended license area, prior to beginning the program.
 It is important to note that applicants may have prerequisites in progress during the Fall Autumn semester in which they submit their application, but must have all prerequisites completed by the end of the Spring semester before they intend to begin the MEd program.

-The MEd in Early Childhood Education is a competitive program.
+The MEd in Primary Education is a competitive program.
 Acceptance into the program is not guaranteed by completion of the prerequisites.

 Deadline to Apply: November 15